How To Treat Eating Disorders

 Ready to begin eating disorder recovery but unsure how to start?

-An eating disorder is a mental illness characterized by unhealthy attitudes and behaviors related to food.
-An eating disorder may impact the mental and physical health of someone experiencing an eating disorder and eating disorders may create a life-threatening medical emergency if not treated.
+Eating disorders are a mental illness characterized by unhealthy attitudes and behaviors related to food.
+Eating disorders may impact the mental and physical health of someone experiencing an eating disorder.
+Eating disorders may create a life-threatening medical emergency if not treated.
 The American Psychiatric Association outlines the following common eating disorders and their symptoms, based on the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).

 1. Anorexia nervosa

-Anorexia nervosa, often shortened to just anorexia, is characterized by extreme weight loss and resistance to maintaining healthy body weights.
-Some of the primary symptoms for people with anorexia include:
+Anorexia nervosa, often shortened to just anorexia, is an eating disorder characterized by extreme weight loss and resistance to maintaining healthy body weight.
+Some of the primary symptoms for people with this eating disorder include:

 • Distorted body image